University campus in Oregon

 In addition to grants and scholarships, Oregon's transfer-friendly higher education system can reduce overall costs for students starting at community colleges.
 The Oregon Transfer Module (Oregon Higher Education Coordinating Commission) enables seamless transfer of general education credits between institutions, allowing students to complete lower-division coursework at more affordable community colleges before transferring to four-year universities to complete their IT bachelor's degrees.
 This pathway is particularly valuable given that associate degree programs average significantly lower tuition than universities.
 Students should consult the College Scorecard and contact financial aid offices at prospective institutions to compare aid packages and determine net cost after grants and scholarships.

-Calculate Your Information Technology Degree ROI in Oregon
+Information Technology Degree ROI Calculator, Oregon

 Use our interactive ROI calculator to estimate your return on investment for a information technology degree in Oregon.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.